HStewartGitHome/ReqResponse/README.md

-I have found in my struggle during the last six months that I must improve my knowledge of new technique because my previous job was behind the time in technology.
+I have found in my struggle during the last six months that I must improve my knowledge of new technique because my previous job was behind the time in Technology.
 But the internet can improve one’s knowledge and using experience from the past and knowledge of systems, we can create a reliable platform.
 We could use the end design on the hardware device and we can use the included unit test during build cycle but depending on additional hardware requirements.
 We could test the unit test code with the hardware or a simulated base on xml requirements.

-The Blazor application can be tested with QA department and reports will be stored in SQL database and if any issue comes up, it can be later determine because of testing or because of an actual change in code on the device that is connected via the socket connection.
-Any issues can be setup to email so that notification will be made.
+We can test the Blazor application with QA department and reports will be stored in SQL database and if any issue comes up, it can be later determine because of testing or because of an actual change in code on the device that is Connected via the socket connection.
+Any issues can be setup to email so that It will make notification to the user.

 Basic application design
 ========================